1897 – 1932 John Henry Thorpe BD

 In 1943, somewhat to the surprise of the congregation, he married Miss Margaret Bearpark, for sixteen years geography mistress at Stockport High School and an ardent worker with the Missionary Service League and Youth Fellowship. the church was full for the wedding.

+In 1945 he became the Rural Dean of Stockport, the largest deanery in the Diocese at the time.
 In 1948, Bishop Crick offered him the living of St Alban, Tattenhall.

 1948 – 1975 Wilfrid Garlick BSc